greg-raven/Department-21/_posts/2012-08-08-splinters-in-her-crotch.md

 She sat and waited three hours before the doctor reappeared.

-The angry woman demanded, “What took you so long?”
+The angry woman demanded, "What took you so long?"

-He smiled and then told her, “Well, I had to get permits from the Environmental Protection Agency, the Forest Service, and the Bureau of Land Management before I could remove old-growth timber from a “recreational area” so close to a waste treatment facility.
-I’m sorry, but due to Obamacare they turned you down!”
+He smiled and then told her, "Well, I had to get permits from the Environmental Protection Agency, the Forest Service, and the Bureau of Land Management before I could remove old-growth timber from a "recreational area" so close to a waste treatment facility.
+I'm sorry, but due to Obamacare they turned you down!"